-The bout in Manchester ended with both sides level, a battered underdog Manchester United landing unexpected blows on heavyweight champions.
+The bout in Manchester ended with both sides level, a battered underdog Manchester United landing unexpected blows on heavyweight champions Bayern Munich.
 The next round begins with the belt-holders still possessing the upper hand, although one more blow and the champ could be down for the count.

 A fortress of solitude in the Bundesliga, the arching walls of Allianz Arena have not shielded the Rekordmeister in the Champions League, the Bavarians amassing a 2-1-1 record thus far at home in European competition.
 That being said, Real Madrid, Barcelona, and Juventus have all fallen at the hands of Bayern in the past two years.

 United look to follow in the path of Arsenal and Manchester City before them, forcing Bayern into a battle of brinksmanship.
 With suspect results fresh in their minds, how the Bayern players will respond to adversity could determine the result.

 The Match (11th Meeting)

 Location: Allianz Arena, Munich, Germany

 FC Bayern: 1 W, 0 D, 0 L – 2 YC

 Assistants: Mathias Klasenius, Daniel Wärnmark

 US: Fox Sports 1, Fox Soccer 2 Go, SiriusXM FC

 UK: Sky Sports 1 | HD, BBC Radio 5 Live